HariSekhon/Nagios-Plugins/README.md

 ### Quick Setup ###

 Be aware this will install yum rpms / apt debs automatically as well as a load of CPAN modules for Perl.
 If you don't want all that stuff automatically installed you must use the manual setup further down.
+You may need to install the GNU make system package if the make command isn't found (```yum install make```)

 ```
 git clone https://github.com/harisekhon/nagios-plugins